GDPR: What should I do if there is a data breach?

 - sending personal data to an incorrect recipient;

-- computer equipment with personal data that is lost or stolen;
+- lost or stolen computer equipment with personal data;

 - changing personal data without consent.